BYTEWALLET · FINTECH · SHIPPED 2024

 Warning reopens decision

-Legal-tone copy creates hesitation at the worst possible moment.
-Highest abandonment point in the original product.
+Legal-tone copy creates hesitation at the worst moment.

 4